thatwebagency/Project-Friday-TWA/README.md

 ```

 ### Version History

+**Version 1.2.3**
+  - Mobile responsive interface
+  - Refactored tablet design for mobile devices
+  - Added PWA manifest for easy installation on iOS and Android devices

+**Version 1.2.2**
+  - Updated Spotify integration from CLI to Interface
+  - Configure your Spotify Client ID and Secret in settings
+  - Authorise and link your Spotify account in a visual way rather than CLI input

 - **Version 1.2.1**
   - Added calendar display to the left sidebar for improved date navigation and event visibility